-Development Office
+Development and Alumni Relations Office

-The Waubonsee Community College Development Office does work on behalf of the Waubonsee Community College Foundation.
+The Waubonsee Community College Development and Alumni Relations Office provides support and programming for alumni and does work on behalf of the Waubonsee Community College Foundation.
 The mission of the Waubonsee Community College Foundation is to cultivate philanthropic donors, to responsibly steward its assets, and to equitably award scholarships to students to help them achieve their educational goals.
 The Foundation awards more than 300 scholarships each academic year for use at Waubonsee Community College.